micmejia/bible-dump/AMPC/Luke/Luke 14.md

-And another said, I have bought five yoke of oxen, and I am going to examine _and_ [^e]put my approval on them; I beg you, have me excused.
+And another said, I have bought five yoke of oxen, and I am going to examine _and_ put my approval on them; I beg you, have me excused.